UNDERGRADUATE WITHDRAWAL FROM THE UNIVERSITY

 In situations in which a student presents a significant risk of harm to the safety, health, or well-being of any person or the campus community or where the ability of the university to carry out its essential operations is seriously threatened or impaired (collectively referred to as a “Serious Risk of Harm”), the university may require the student to withdraw in accordance with the following procedures.

 An Involuntary Withdrawal is meant to be used in cases where students experience needs that exceed the university’s services or resources.
 In such circumstances, the student will be advised to consider a voluntary withdrawal.
-If the student declines to voluntarily withdraw from the university, the university may involuntarily withdraw the student in situations where: (1) the student is unable or unwilling to carry out substantial self-care obligations; (2) the student has health needs requiring a level of care that exceeds what the university can appropriately provide; (3) the student presents a substantial risk of seriously affecting the health or well-being of any student or other member of the university community; (4) safety is seriously threatened by the student; (5) the student causes a substantial disruption to the university community.
+If the student declines to voluntarily withdraw from the university, the university may involuntarily withdraw the student in situations where: (1) the student is unable or unwilling to carry out substantial self-care obligations; (2) the student has health needs requiring a level of care that exceeds what the university can appropriately provide; (3) the student presents a substantial risk of seriously affecting the health or well-being of any student or other member of the university community; (4) the student causes a substantial disruption to the university community.

-Upon learning of credible evidence, including observed or recorded behavior, that a student may pose a Serious Risk of Harm, the Associate Vice President of Student Affairs and Dean of Students or designee may initiate the following procedures:
+Upon learning of credible evidence, including observed or recorded behavior, that a student may pose a Serious Risk of Harm, the Associate Vice President and Dean of Students or designee may initiate the following procedures:

 2. Involuntary Withdrawal Process.

 a.
-In instances where an Interim Involuntary Withdrawal was not initiated, the Associate Vice President of Student Affairs and Dean of Students will notify the student that an involuntary withdrawal is under consideration and provide the student with a copy of this policy and a description of the reasons involuntary withdrawal is under consideration and the implications of an involuntary withdrawal.
-Whenever appropriate, the Associate Vice President of Student Affairs and Dean of Students will discuss with the student the opportunity to take a voluntary withdrawal options from the university or agree to other measures that could mitigate the Serious Risk of Harm.
+In instances where an Interim Involuntary Withdrawal was not initiated, the Associate Vice President and Dean of Students or designee will notify the student that an involuntary withdrawal is under consideration and provide the student with a copy of this policy and a description of the reasons involuntary withdrawal is under consideration and the implications of an involuntary withdrawal.
+Whenever appropriate, the Associate Vice President and Dean of Students or designee will discuss with the student the opportunity to take a voluntary withdrawal from the university or agree to other measures that could mitigate the Serious Risk of Harm.

-- The Associate Vice President of Student Affairs and Dean of Students will consult as appropriate and feasible in the circumstances with appropriate university personnel and others regarding whether the student poses a Serious Risk of Harm.
+- The Associate Vice President and Dean of Students or designee will consult as appropriate and feasible in the circumstances with appropriate university personnel and others regarding whether the student poses a Serious Risk of Harm.

-- The Associate Vice President of Student Affairs and Dean of Students may require an evaluation of the student’s behavior and any relevant physical/mental conditions by an appropriate provider designated by the university if the Associate Vice President of Student Affairs and Dean of Students believes that an evaluation will facilitate an informed decision.
-A student who fails or refuses to undertake a requested evaluation may not be permitted to return to the university as determined at the discretion of the Associate Vice President of Student Affairs and Dean of Students.
+- The Associate Vice President and Dean of Students or designee may require an evaluation of the student’s behavior and any relevant physical/mental conditions by an appropriate provider designated by the university if the Associate Vice President of Student Affairs and Dean of Students believes that an evaluation will facilitate an informed decision.
+A student who fails or refuses to undertake a requested evaluation may not be permitted to return to the university as determined at the discretion of the Associate Vice President and Dean of Students or designee.

 - The student will be offered a reasonable opportunity to address the evidence and to provide additional information relevant to the university’s evaluation, including information from student’s treatment provider(s).

-- Following a review of the best available relevant information, including available current medical information, and these consultations, the Associate Vice President of Student Affairs and Dean of Students will determine whether to impose an involuntary withdrawal.
+- Following a review of the best available relevant information, including available current medical information, and these consultations, the Associate Vice President and Dean of Students or designee will determine whether to impose an involuntary withdrawal.

 - If an involuntary withdrawal is imposed, the university will give the student written notice of the decision, including the beginning date and notification of any conditions that must be satisfied in order to return to the university.
 The student must leave campus (or the applicable university program or activity) within the time frame established in the written notice.
 In accordance with applicable law, the university may notify a parent, guardian or other person, if notification is deemed appropriate.
 During the duration of the involuntary withdrawal, the student may visit the university’s owned or leased property only with the prior written authorization from the Associate Vice President of Student Affairs and Dean of Students.
 Conditions for return following an involuntary withdrawal will be determined by the university on an individualized basis and will be documented in the involuntary withdrawal notification.
 For examples of the types of conditions that may be imposed, please refer to “Return from Involuntary Withdrawal” below.